francisco-camargo/francisco-camargo/README.md

 ## Dev Tools

 * WSL / Ubuntu - [learn_ubuntu](https://github.com/francisco-camargo/learn_ubuntu)
-  * learn to use Ubuntu within WSL
+  * Learn to use Ubuntu within WSL and as its own OS install
+  * Learn how to use `git rebase` to squash multiple commits together
-  * also learn to use Ubuntu
+  * Learn to use Vim to edit text

 * bash

-* git
-  * squash / rebase

 * GitHub
   * Webpages from README.md files